Chewy pistachio cookies packed with natural pistachio flavor from real pistachios.

 - Roughly chop the pistachios and set aside until needed.¾ cup Pistachios

 - Pour the melted butter into a bowl with the sugar and pistachio paste.
-Stir everything together until combined.1 cup Sugar, 4 tablespoon Pistachio Paste
+Stir everything together until combined.1 cup Granulated Sugar, 4 tablespoon Pistachio Paste

-- Add dry ingredients, including flour, baking powder, baking soda and salt and mix everything together until a soft dough forms.1 ½ cups All purpose Flour, ½ teaspoon Baking Powder, ½ teaspoon Baking Soda, ½ teaspoon Salt
+- Add dry ingredients, including flour, baking powder, baking soda and salt and mix everything together until a soft dough forms.1 ½ cups All-purpose Flour, ½ teaspoon Baking Powder, ½ teaspoon Baking Soda, ½ teaspoon Salt

 - Add white chocolate chips and about ⅔ of the chopped pistachios and stir into the dough until they are evenly distributed.½ cup White Chocolate Chips